 To tell your story effectively, you need to know who your audience is.
 Otherwise, how can you ever present a character and a problem that your audience can relate to?
 Identify who your audience is before you begin crafting your story.

-Storytelling not only allows you to inform your audience about how your business can help solve their problems, it can also help them to relate to your brand on a more emotional level, making engagement easier.
+Storytelling not only allows you to inform your audience about how your business can help solve their problems, it can also help them to relate to your brand on a more emotional level, making engagement easier sometimes called emotional advertising.
 However, there is an art to storytelling, which means some storytelling techniques work better than others.
 Make sure to avoid these five storytelling techniques and you’ll be on the right path.